 All of the ministries of Haitian Christian Mission are extensions of the church.
 The key purpose for everything we do is to share the good news about Jesus Christ with others and to help believers in Christ grow in their faith.
 The starting place is Sunday services and ministry throughout the week.

 In 2018, we had almost 15,000 church attendees and just over 1,100 baptisms were performed.
 For the year, we saw a 6% increase in church attendance from the previous year.
 These numbers are combined from our 57 church affiliates throughout Haiti.
-You can see more of our annual report by clicking here.
+Our annual report provides more information.

 Many of the churches also double as schools and even medical clinics on occasion when we receive mobile medical teams.
 Teams also run vacation bible schools and food distribution in these buildings.
 More than a few are in desperate need of new walls, roofs, benches and equipment, yet they are full of life.